KAN-Mamba FusionNet: Redefining Medical Image Segmentation with Non-Linear Modeling: Experiments and Results

 \subsection{Performance Comparisons With State-of-Art Methods}

 Table \ref{tab:comparisons} shows performance comparisons with other state-of-art methods on image segmentation on the three datasets.
-We introduce comparisons to the five state-of-art methods, U-Net \cite{ronneberger2015unet}, U-NeXt \cite{valanarasu2021medical}, Rolling-UNet \cite{liu2024rolling}, U-Mamba \cite{ma2024u}, and Seg.
+We introduce comparisons to the five state-of-art methods, U-Net \cite{ronneberger2015unet}, U-NeXt \cite{valanarasu2022unext}, Rolling-UNet \cite{liu2024rolling}, U-Mamba \cite{ma2024umamba}, and Seg.
 U-KAN \cite{li2024ukan}.
 Our experimental results demonstrate that, across all datasets, our proposed method, KAN-Mamba FusionNet, consistently performs well in comparison to other state-of-the-art approaches.

-Our model performance, as demonstrated in terms of both metrics, IoU and F1 score, clearly indicates its robustness and versatility in handling diverse segmentation challenges.
-Further, as F1 score provides a balanced measure of precision and recall, in medical diagnosis, this model is very effective at identifying the actual positive cases, minimizing the number of false negatives (i.e., failing to detect cases where the condition is actually present), as such a failure in detection could be dangerous, leading to serious consequences for anyone.
+Our model performance, as demonstrated in terms of IoU and F1 score in Table \ref{tab:comparisons}, clearly indicates its robustness and versatility in segmenting various datasets.
+A consistent high F1 score across datasets indicates the effectiveness of the proposed KAN-Mamba FusionNet to identify true positives while minimizing the number of false positives and false negatives to avoid misdiagnosis.

+Fig. \ref{fig:visualization-image} shows the visualization of segmentation results of the proposed KAN-Mamba FusionNet model and SOTA methods on BUSI, Kvasir-Seg and GlaS datasets.
+The visual outputs highlight that the proposed KAN-Mamba FusionNet model can effectively segment relevant anatomical features for different datasets.
+The proposed model performs better compared to the SOTA methods in accurately capturing the relevant features, including the boundaries of irregular shapes and sizes in the input images.
+Also, as can be inferred from these visualized segmentation results, the proposed model exhibits significantly fewer false positive regions compared to the SOTA methods.
+The closeness of the segmented results produced by the proposed method to the ground truth masks on different datasets strongly suggests the versatility and effectiveness of our model.
+It is also validated with the consistent high F1 score and IoU as shown in Table \ref{tab:comparisons}.

-Additionally, as shown in Table \ref{tab:complexity} we have calculated the GFLOPs and model parameters to emphasize that our model can be implemented with minimal trade-off in computational cost in contrast to previous methods.
+Additionally, as shown in Table \ref{tab:complexity}, we have calculated the GFLOPs and model parameters to emphasize that our model can be implemented with minimal trade-off in computational cost and performance.